 Following these steps will put you on the right path to avoid common mistakes and to sell your home quickly so you can progress with your home search.
 While there will always be challenges and obstacles to overcome during this important time, being prepared and setting realistic expectations will put you on the path to success and get you closer to your next home.

-Set up a new budget and live on it to anticipate the costs of owning a home.
-This is a great time to set a new budget and start living with the additional expense of bills, repair and maintenance costs, property taxes, homeowners insure, and more.
+- Set up a new budget and live on it to anticipate the costs of owning a home.
+This is a great time to set a new budget and start living with the additional expense of bills, repair and maintenance costs, property taxes, homeowners insurance, and more.